AluhJohnson/plural.health/README.md

 ## The UI currently use razor plus a mix of vanilla and css in progress
 ## It uses mssql as a the data store.

+# The service layer is to manage business ocaestration logic